mohamed-em2m/mohamed-em2m/README.md

 <h3>🚀 About Me</h3>
 <picture> <img align="right" src="https://media.tenor.com/NOYF3f82b_gAAAAC/programmer.gif" width="345px"></picture>

-<h4>👋 Hello, I'm Mohamed Emam</h4>
+<h4>👋 Hi, I'm Mohamed Emam</h4>

-🎓 Currently studying Computer Science & Artificial Intelligence at Banha University with a CGPA of 3.5.
-I’m an AI enthusiast skilled in deep learning, machine learning, NLP, computer vision, and MLOps.
+🎓 I am a recent graduate in Computer Science and Artificial Intelligence from Banha University with a CGPA of 3.5, focusing on machine learning, NLP, deep learning, and computer vision.

-💻 I am proficient in multiple programming languages and tools, including Python, C++, MATLAB, and SQL.
-Additionally, I have hands-on experience with backend development using Node.js and Flask, and frontend skills with HTML, CSS, and Bootstrap.
+💻 Skilled in Python, MATLAB, C++, SQL, and familiar with backend frameworks like Node.js and Flask.
+My frontend skills include HTML, CSS, and Bootstrap, complemented by Linux administration experience.

-🔭 Passionate about leveraging AI to solve real-world problems, I’ve worked on projects in real-time emotion detection, automated grading, meeting summarization, and disease classification.
+🔭 I’m passionate about applying AI to solve complex problems.
+Some of my recent projects include automated grading with LLMs, real-time emotion detection, and Arabic meeting summarization.

-🌱 I’m a continuous learner, always seeking opportunities to enhance my knowledge, particularly in NLP and computer vision, using frameworks like PyTorch, TensorFlow, and LangChain.
+🌱 Constantly learning and developing new skills, especially in MLOps and data visualization, using PyTorch, TensorFlow, and LangChain.

-🤝 Let’s connect and explore exciting collaborations in AI, machine learning, NLP, or software development.
-I’m open to exchanging ideas and discussing innovative projects.
+🤝 Let's connect!
+I'm open to collaborations and discussions in the fields of AI, machine learning, and software engineering.

-📫 Reach out through GitHub, LinkedIn, or email – let’s create together!

-🌐 Explore my work and connect with me on [GitHub](https://github.com/mohamed-em2m)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-emam-599970208/) or feel free to reach out via email at [emam200232@gmail.com](mailto:emam200232@gmail.com).

 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="45%">